-Half an hour into the movie Wanted, we see James McAvoy desperately trying to hit a target obstructed by a slaughtered pig suspended in mid-air by bending a bullet around it, but failing miserably, hitting the pound of flesh every time.
+Half an hour into the film Wanted, we see James McAvoy desperately trying to hit a target obstructed by a slaughtered pig suspended in mid-air by bending a bullet around it but failing miserably, hitting the pound of flesh every time.
 That is, of course, until Angelina Jolie steps in.
-She stands between the target, and swirl!, the bullet bends around her and hits the concentric circles on the wall behind!
+She stands between the target and swirl! the bullet bends around her and hits the concentric circles on the wall behind!

-I and probably everyone else, after witnessing something so outrageous, were probably thinking the exact same thing: Who the heck would want to waste so much bacon?!
+I, and probably everyone else, after seeing something so monstrous, probably thought the same thing: who the heck would want to waste so much bacon!

-Newton’s first law of motion states that a body in motion or at rest tends to remain in motion or at rest unless or until acted upon by an external force.
+Newton’s first law of motion states that a body in motion or at rest tends to remain in motion or at rest unless acted upon by an external force.
 Basically, an object will only deviate from its course or plunge into one if acted upon by another force.
-So, to curl a bullet around a given point, the bullet would require an external force to change its current linear course to a non linear one.
+So, to curl a bullet around a given point, the bullet would require an external force to change its current linear course to a nonlinear one.
 To be more precise, a centripetal force.

-There is another way by which a bullet could possibly be turned — the Magnus effect.
-This is the consequence of a spinning object in motion exerting a net force on the surrounding air, which according to Newton’s 3rd law exerts an equal and opposite force back on the moving and spinning object, thereby altering its trajectory.
+There is another way in which a sphere could be rotated – the Magnus effect.
+This is the consequence of a rotating object in motion exerting a net force on the surrounding air, which, according to Newton’s Third Law, exerts an equal and opposite force on the moving and rotating object, thereby changing its trajectory.

 This is the effect that comes into play when a football player curls the ball around a 4-man wall or a baseball pitcher throws a breaking ball pitch.

 The Magnus effect requires the moving object to spin, which a bullet actually does!
-Bullets do not simply bust out of guns, but are forced to move through a barrel that is oddly shaped, giving the bullet a slight spin.
+Bullets do not simply bust out of guns but are forced to move through an oddly shaped barrel, giving the bullet a slight spin.
 Apparently, the spin has been proven to improve the range and performance of firearms.
 This is known as rifling.
 A more articulate article about rifling can be found here.

-The Magnus effect arises because of the combinatorial play between a spinning object and the current of fluid in which it spins.
-The current (such as air) is then dragged along in the direction of motion, swirling the spinning object in a non-linear trajectory (upward in the above-illustrated case).
-Due to this effect, a baseball rotating on its vertical axis experiences a horizontal force, deviating from the otherwise expected linear path to a non-linear path.
+Current-like air is then dragged along in the direction of motion and whirls the spinning object upwards in a non-linear trajectory in the case shown above.
+As a result of this effect, a baseball that rotates around its vertical axis experiences a horizontal force that deviates from the otherwise expected linear path to a non-linear path.

-So, amongst all the countless deaths in the movie, the only one that bothered me was the death of Science – and the pigs, of course.
-Even so, no one will deny that all of it looked SO cool!
+Of all the countless deaths in the film, the only thing that bothered me was the death of science – and, of course, the pigs.